-Not for residential use.
-The use of unvented tube heaters in residential indoor spaces may result in property damage, serious injury or death.
+This appliance must be vented in residential installations.
+Unvented tube heaters in residential spaces may result in property damage, serious injury, or death.
 Use unvented operation in commercial and industrial installations with proper ventilation rates only.

 When using an unvented configuration (commercial & industrial use only), consider the following: